Anxiu0101/Semester4LectureNotes/CS335FZ-Software-Engineering-Software-Process/FinalExam/AUTUMN 2019 EXAMINATION.md

 > [[Design Patterns#Adapter Pattern|Adapter Pattern]]

 scenario: Multiple database accessors.
 I'm using gorm on my development now.
-It's an gorm library, and you can use it connect to databases include mysql, postgresql, sqlite and so on.
+It's an orm library, and you can use it connect to databases include mysql, postgresql, sqlite and so on.
-But all the data returns as a map.
+But all the data send and return as a map type.
+And we should use the adapter to translate it to different format message and pass to different databases.
+In that case, we will use a same api to deal with different response from database.